 Egg Whites vs. Egg Yolks | What's the Difference?

-High on the list of the world's most frequently asked questions about eggs is the age-old quandry: What's the difference between egg whites and egg yolks, and which is healthier?
+High on the list of the world's most frequently asked questions about eggs is the age-old quandary: What's the difference between egg whites and egg yolks, and which is healthier?
 The answer is a little more nuanced than simple statements you've probably heard before, like "egg whites are low in fat and high in protein, so they must be healthier than those cholesterol-laden yolks."
-We've heard the opposite sentiment, too: "egg yolks have all the vitamins, so they must be better for you."
+We've heard the opposite sentiment, too: "Egg yolks have all the vitamins, so they must be better for you."
 A deeper dive into the nutritional value of egg whites and egg yolks reveals that both components of the egg have some major health benefits and in general, are best enjoyed together.

 Everything you want to know about egg whites

-The egg white, also known as the albumen, makes up about two thirds of the weight of the egg.
+The egg white, also known as the albumen, makes up about two-thirds of the weight of the egg.
 One of its primary functions is to protect the yolk against microorganisms, which it does via bacteria-killing enzymes called lysozyme.
 Coincidentally, these antibacterial properties make egg whites a fantastic addition to DIY face masks.

 Egg white nutrition